JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 The map can rotate between 3 locations

 Town, Farm and Bus Depot //requires one of these maps to be loaded initially and only works on tranzit

+## Requirements
+Grief requires gts teamCount "2" to work properly in the server config turn it off when loading non-grief maps

+### Changelog
+Players are set to spectator state directly instead of being killed

+InitialMapRestart() replaced with give_team_characters

+Made the script map agnostic allowing it to be loaded on non-grief maps and